npantfoerder/school-district-analysis/README.md

 - Average school scores based on school spending, size, and type are affected in the following manner:
 - Replacing ninth-grade scores also affects averages by grade, school spending, school size, and school type:
-  - For the average math and reading scores by grade, the ninth grade values for Thomas High School are NaN.
+  - For the average math and reading scores by grade, the ninth-grade values for Thomas High School are NaN.
   - For averages by school spending, the row containing Thomas High School is affected ($630-644 Per Student).
 The average math and reading scores are unchanged.
 The % Passing Math, % Passing Reading, and % Overall Passing values all decreased.
 Before replacing the scores, 73% of students attending schools in this range were passing math, 84% were passing reading, and 63% were passing overall.
 The upated percentages can be seen in the dataframe printed below:
   <img src="https://github.com/npantfoerder/school-district-analysis/blob/master/Resources/spending_summary_df.png" width="700">